What is the Meaning of Life, and Link Building?

-After Dad's death, and after putting up a brave face for several weeks, my Mom was admitted to the hospital .
-She ended up staying in the hospital for over a month, which necessitated several additional trips out and back to Phoenix.
-Each of these trips have the unintended consequence of causing my older brother and hero Steve or I to stop work quickly and mobilize for travel cross country.
+After Dad’s death, and after putting up a brave face for several weeks, my Mom was admitted to the hospital.
+She ended up staying in the hospital for over a month.
 During these times I can lose touch with clients, they can get (rightfully) annoyed , and I can end up making the whole world mad, losing money in the form of client refunds along the way.
-I have a 6 year old (Noah) and a 1 year old (Abram) at home that I also have to say goodbye to for these trips, and that's no fun for me, or my wife.
+I have a 6 year old and a 1 year old at home that I also have to say goodbye to for these trips, and that’s no fun for me, or my wife.

 As a mid-Summer-bad-news-palate cleanser, in early July our 3 year old golden retriever Izzy was killed by a reckless moron driving way too fast for the road in front of our house.
 Izzy had gotten out of the backyard, ran into the road, was hit, limped home, and collapsed.
 Dead.
 The rest is just too sad to write about.
-She was the most gentle animal I've ever met.
+Fortunately my kids didn’t see it happen.

 You know what’s more fun than a barrel-o-monkeys?
 Explaining to your son that his dog is dead.
 After the initial shock and tears, the conversation goes something like this:

-DAD: (to himself) "There is no god Noah, because if there was a god none of these things would happen and Al Gore would have been our President.
+DAD: (to himself) “There is no God son, because if there was a god none of these things would happen and Al Gore would have been our President.

-DAD: (out loud) "Yes Noah, we will all be together again one day in heaven and it will be awesome, and we know this because that's what they teach us in Sunday School, right buddy?"
+DAD: (out loud) “Yes my boy, we will all be together again one day in heaven and it will be awesome, and we know this because that’s what they teach us in Sunday School, right buddy?”

-If there has been one positive thing to happen this Summer, it was my wife Melissa urging us to give the boys (and ourselves) a Summer so good they'd have a chance to forget the bad.
-So off and on we've spent most of the Summer in a house a couple blocks from the beach next to Seaside Florida.
-People like to make fun of this area, but they don't get it.
-It is a wonderful place, and I get to watch my son thrive in this not-of-this-world idyllic bubble, just as Truman Burbank did, only for me it's by choice, and I get to play with Noah doing things like skim boarding, surfing, trail mountain biking, hanging at the ocean, and just trying to provide a sense of normalcy during a time that is anything but.
+Shoot.
+Me.
+Now.
+If there has been one positive thing to happen this Summer, it was my wife Melissa urging us to give the boys (and ourselves) a Summer so good they’d have a chance to forget the bad.
+So off and on we’ve spent most of the Summer in a house a couple blocks from the beach next to Seaside Florida.
+People like to make fun of this area, but they don’t get it.
+It is a wonderful place, and I get to watch my son thrive in this not-of-this-world idyllic bubble, just as Truman Burbank did, only for me it’s by choice, and I get to play with the boys doing things like skim boarding (I fall down), surfing (I fall down), trail mountain biking (I fall down), hanging at the ocean (this I can do), and just trying to provide a sense of normalcy during a time that is anything but.